-- In a p-type semiconductor, the majority carriers are holes, and minority carriers are electrons.
+- In a p-type semiconductor, the majority carriers are holes, and the minority carriers are electrons.
 In the n-type semiconductor, electrons are majority carriers, and holes are minority carriers.

 - The electron density is much greater than the hole density in the n-type semiconductor denoted as ne >> nh whereas, in p-type semiconductor the hole density is much greater than the electron density nh >> ne.

-- In a n-type semiconductor, the donor energy level is close to the conduction band and away from the valence band.
+- In an n-type semiconductor, the donor energy level is close to the conduction band and away from the valence band.
 In the p-type semiconductor, the acceptor energy level is close to the valence band and away from the conduction band.

-- The Fermi level of the n-type semiconductor lies between donor energy level and the conduction band while the Fermi level of the p-type semiconductor lies between the acceptor energy level and the valence band.
+- The Fermi level of the n-type semiconductor lies between the donor energy level and the conduction band while the Fermi level of the p-type semiconductor lies between the acceptor energy level and the valence band.

-- Majority carriers move from higher to lower potential in p-type whereas, in n-type, the majority carriers move from lower to the higher potential.
+- Majority carriers move from higher to lower potential in p-type whereas, in n-type, the majority carriers move from lower to higher potential.